Shire of Glenelg: Current composition

 The council is composed of seven councillors elected to represent an unsubdivided municipality.
 The current councillors, in order of election at the 2020 election, are:

+2024 election results

 Administration and governance

 The council meets in the council chambers at the council headquarters in the Portland Municipal Offices, which is also the location of the council's administrative activities.
 It also provides customer services at both its administrative centre in Portland, and its service centres in Casterton and Heywood.